Ctrl-X/Siribro/README.md

 * [JSON format] (http://TODO)
 * [Markdown format] (http://TODO)

-You can dive more into a dialog file construction in the **How to write a dialog file** section
+Now you can learn more by reading the **"How to create a dialog file"** section

 ## Documentation